fhirbase/fhirbase.py/README.md

 * `.row_to_resource(row)`

 CRUD methods work with [FHIR resources](https://www.hl7.org/fhir/resourcelist.html).
-Resource represented as a dict with specified `resourceType` key as required key.
+A resource represented as a dict with a specified `resourceType` key as a required key.
-The following methods works with resource and returns resources.
+The following methods works with a resource and returns resources.

 * `.create(resource, txid=None, commit=True)`
 * `.update(resource, txid=None,  commit=True)`